 - Filing forms for financial aid: March 1

+Transfer applications will continue to be accepted and reviewed on a rolling basis after these deadlines.
 For more information, call the Office of Admissions at (888) GO-SALVE or email the transfer counselor.

 Student athletes should obtain a release form from their athletic director before contacting Salve Regina coaches.